Alternating group

 In mathematics, an alternating group is the group of even permutations of a finite set.
 The alternating group on a set of n elements is called the alternating group of degree n, or the alternating group on n letters and denoted by A_{n} or Alt(n).

 Basic properties

 For n > 1, the group An is the commutator subgroup of the symmetric group Sn with index 2 and has therefore n!/2 elements.
 It is the kernel of the signature group homomorphism sgn : S_{n} → explained under symmetric group.

 The group An is abelian if and only if n ≤ 3 and simple if and only if n = 3 or n ≥ 5.
-A5 is the smallest non-abelian simple group, having order 60, and the smallest non-solvable group.
+A5 is the smallest non-abelian simple group, having order 60, and thus the smallest non-solvable group.